Who wrote the survey?

 Yes.
 The survey design and question wording received approval from Centre College’s Institutional Review Board (IRB) on September 1, 2016, Centre College IRB Assurance #FWA00017871, IRB approval code 140-Knoll-NMS-F16.

 Was this survey approved by the LDS Church?

 The Next Mormons Survey is an independent academic research survey, and is not formally connected to the Church of Jesus Christ of Latter-day Saints.
 As such, no approval was needed.

 Jana Riess and Benjamin Knoll.
 We are academic and professional researchers who study religion in American society, with a particular interest in Mormonism.
 More information about us is available here.

-The survey was designed and fielded in 2016 and the title of the Oxford University Press book (“The Next Mormons“) was finalized in 2017, both of which happened before the Church of Jesus Christ of Latter-day Saints indicated its preference in August 2018 to avoid the term “Mormon” in reference to the Church.
+The survey was designed and fielded in 2016 and the title of the Oxford University Press book (“The Next Mormons“) was finalized in 2017, both of which happened before the Church of Jesus Christ of Latter-day Saints indicated its preference in August 2018.

-Also, despite the preferences of the Church of Jesus Christ of Latter-day Saints, the terms “Mormon” and “Mormonism” remain legitimate scholarly labels to refer to the religious branches that stem from Joseph Smith’s Latter-day Saint movement, including the Church of Jesus Christ of Latter-day Saints.
+Also, the terms “Mormon” and “Mormonism” are legitimate scholarly labels to refer to the religious branches that stem from Joseph Smith’s Latter-day Saint movement, including the Church of Jesus Christ of Latter-day Saints and its members.